 Don’t promise to answer the questions.
 Students tend to assume you’re not going to.
 Surprise them by answering each to the best of your ability.
 Doing so will show them you are honest, which in turn will earn you respect and help build connections.

 Storytelling is another powerful way to show your honesty and build connections with your students.
-That’s why in AOE’s Managing the Art Room course, students have an assignment where they compose a story to tell their students that fits in with their curriculum or classroom management outcomes.
-Letting students get to know you has so many positive implications for your classroom!
+That’s why in AOEU’s Managing the Art Room course, students have an assignment where they compose a story to tell their students that fit in with their curriculum or classroom management outcomes.
+Letting students get to know you have so many positive implications for your classroom!

 How do you want students to exit your room?
 Most teachers hold the philosophy that they, not the bell, dismiss the class.
 This expectation needs to be established and demonstrated.

 My classes always end with a question on the board.
 Students write a short response, no more than two sentences, and hand me the paper as they walk out the door.
 Since it’s the first day, about ten minutes before the end of class, take the time to point out the question on the board, and explain the process to your students.
 Make the question simple.
 It will allow all students to feel confident they will succeed.
 I usually ask something like, “What are you most looking forward to today at school or home?”